josephxbrick/AddCurrentDateToArtboards/README.md

 To get a date, an artboard needs to include a symbol instance with a text override named `"<currentDate>"`.
 The name of the symbol instance itself does not matter.
 Note that this override cannot be in a nested symbol.

 ## Date template
 If you don't provide a date template, the date format will default to MM/DD/YYYY.
-You can specify other date formats by placing the following date templates in the default text of the text override.
-So your symbol on the symbol page would look like this:
+You can specify other date formats by placing various date templates in the default text of the text override.
+For example, your symbol should look like this with a template:

 <img src="/readme_images/Screen Shot 2019-03-10 at 3.08.46 PM.png" width="550">

+Here are the supported formats:

 ### Month formats, assuming it's January:
 * [MMMM] – January